Michelin Guide: History

-In 1931, the cover was changed from blue to red and has remained so in all subsequent editions.
-During World War II, publication was again suspended.
-In 1944, at the request of the Allied Forces, the 1939 guide to France was specially reprinted for military use; its maps were judged the best and most up-to-date available.
-Publication of the annual guide resumed on 16 May 1945, a week after VE Day.
-In the early post-war years, the lingering effects of wartime shortages led Michelin to impose an upper limit of two stars; by 1950 the French edition listed 38 establishments judged to meet this standard.
+In 1931, Michelin changed the color of the cover from blue to red, which has continued in all later editions.
+During World War II, Michelin again suspended publication.
+In 1944, at the Allied Forces' request, the 1939 guide to France was specially reprinted for military use; its maps were judged the best and most up-to-date available.
+Publication of the annual guide resumed on 16 May 1945, a week after Victory in Europe Day.
+In the early post-war years, the lingering effects of wartime shortages led Michelin to impose an upper limit of two stars in restaurant ratings; by 1950, the French edition listed 38 establishments judged to meet this standard.
+In 1954, the guide cost 750 francs.
 The first Michelin Guide for Italy was published in 1956.
 It awarded no stars in the first edition.
 In 1974, the first guide to Britain since 1931 was published.
 Twenty-five stars were awarded.

 In 2005, Michelin published its first American guide, covering 500 restaurants in the five boroughs of New York City and 50 hotels in Manhattan.
 In 2007, a Tokyo guide was launched.
 In the same year, the guide introduced a magazine, Étoile.
 In 2008, a Hong Kong and Macau volume was added.
-As of 2013, the guide is published in 14 editions covering 23 countries.
+As of 2013, the guide was published in 14 editions covering 23 countries.
 In 2008, the German restaurateur Juliane Caspar was appointed the first woman and first non-French national editor-in-chief of the French edition of the guide.
 She had previously been responsible for the Michelin guides to Germany, Switzerland and Austria.
 The German newspaper Die Welt commented on the appointment, "In view of the fact German cuisine is regarded as a lethal weapon in most parts of France, this decision is like Mercedes announcing that its new director of product development is a Martian."

-The Korea Tourism Organization commissioned Michelin to include South Korea in its 2016 edition at a cost of 3.2 billion won (over US$1 million); government officials were unhappy with resulting inaccuracies such as typos, translation errors, and description errors regarding seating options.
+The Korea Tourism Organization commissioned Michelin to include South Korea in its 2016 edition at a cost of 3.2 billion won (over US$1 million); government officials were unhappy with the resulting inaccuracies, which included typographic errors, translation errors, and description errors regarding seating options.
 In 2017, the Tourism Authority of Thailand agreed to pay 144 million Thai baht (US$4.4 million) over five years for the inclusion of their country.
 In 2022, the guide expanded to Canada, with guides covering Toronto and Vancouver, in return for undisclosed payments from each city's local chapter of Destination Canada.
 The guide announced its first list of restaurants in the US state of Florida on 9 June 2022, after the state and city tourism boards in Miami, Orlando, and Tampa, agreed to collectively pay the company up to US$1.5 million.
 The guide awarded a single two-star ranking and fourteen one-star rankings, and 29 Bib Gourmands.